inivekin/abosa/abosa.typ

 when I'd endure an never thrive,
 I feel my futures always fed
 wi ever more a steeper slope,
-on slide where someone owerheid is laughing ower microscope.
+in slide where if I'm owerheid would laugh ower the microscope.
 Unsure if small or titanly,
 where light dies barely beyond me,
 I recall how congruency